 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

-You must apply for disability benefits through the Social Security Administration (SSA) by completing Form SSA-16.
+You must apply for Social Security benefits through the Social Security Administration (SSA) by completing Form SSA-16.
 The application form and process are the same whether you apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 We’ll walk you through Form SSA-16 later in this article.

 There are three ways to submit your application: